Schlitterbahn is a huge waterslide park, which can be a veritable paradise or hell, depending on when you go and how much you like waterslides.

 Have your children and spouse put on brightly colored shirts with distinctive markings because there will likely be a lot of brown eyed, brown haired 10 year-olds in the water.

 Having said this, nothing but the high price of tickets ($46/per) would keep me from going back with my kids again during a week day, or during winter season.
-I’ve lucked out a few times where it has been empty with beautiful weather.
+I’ve lucked out a few times in late April where it has been fairly empty with beautiful weather.
 When it isn’t crowded, this place is awesome!
 If you have small children or kids on the spectrum, Winter (indoor) season is a fine time to go, especially if it is your first time at a water park.
 It is cheaper, cleaner, and less crowded, and you have access to most of the slides your younger child would be interested in anyway.
 The water and air are heated.
 Why pay for the access to the really terrifying teen/adult slides you’re not going to go on?